mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- Ctrl+Z, undo one control point
+    - when undo the first operation, don't predict mask, becasue there're no more control points
 - restrict the total number of processes can't exceed that of `ncpu`
     - in fact, no need to limit the slices to be parsed.
 If it exceeds ncpu, it will be slow, but it has to wait longer.
     - let the processes wait until previous processes are done